CONTROL THE MACHINES THAT CONTROL THE WORLD

 - Software engineer

-Companies that have recently hired our computer engineering students include Crown Equipment, GROB Systems, RoviSys, Battelle, Raytheon and Rockwell Automation
+Companies that have recently hired our computer engineering students include Crown Equipment, GROB Systems, RoviSys, Battelle, IBM, Raytheon and Rockwell Automation

 Lori GoldsmithExecutive Administrative Assistant